 Medicare Supplement Plan J, also known as Medigap Plan J, was one of the most popular plans until it was discontinued on June 1, 2010.
-Nevertheless, many seniors still keep the plan.
-Read below about the history behind Medicare Supplement Plan J, and whether you should keep Medigap Plan J or consider switching to one of the Standardized Medicare Supplement plans.
+Nevertheless, many seniors still keep the policy.
+Read below about the Medicare Supplement Plan J benefits, and analysis Plan J vs. Plan F. Find whether you should keep Medigap Plan J or consider switching to one of the Standardized Medicare Supplement plans.

-Medicare Supplement Plan J (Medigap Plan J) – History
+Medicare Supplement Plan J (Medigap Plan J) – Benefits

 The Medicare Supplement Plan J was extremely popular because of the coverage it offered.
 Like the most comprehensive Medigap plan today, Medigap Plan F, Plan J covered all benefits described below: